If you were a boxer and you wanted to become the most elite fighter on the planet, what would you do first?

 Whatever you do, make sure you head into the situation with the positive intention of extracting as much value as possible while reminding yourself that your journey is one that is constantly evolving.

-The key to using proximal development to its greatest advantage is to focus on strategically learning from the those who are further along than you without letting yourself feel belittled.Opinions expressed here by Contributors are their own.
+The key to using proximal development to its greatest advantage is to focus on strategically learning from the those who are further along than you without letting yourself feel belittled.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.